Frequent Questions for EPA's Office of Transportation and Air Quality

 EPA has not found evidence to support a finding of severe “economic harm” that would warrant granting a waiver of the RFS.
 The decision is based on economic analyses and modeling done in conjunction with the U.S. Department of Agriculture (USDA) and U.S. Department of Energy (DOE).

-For more information about EPA's decision, please visit the RFS notices page.
+For more information about EPA's decision, please go to: Announcements under RFS.

 - What were the recent fuel waivers EPA granted, where do they apply, and how do they help alleviate disruptions in the fuel supply?